(Silence. Crickets chirping.)

 We all know that we “should” budget.
 That doesn’t change anything.
 There are many things we “should” do.
 We “should” drive the speed limit.
 We “should” wear sunscreen every time we leave the house.
 We “should” floss our teeth daily.

-But in this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never actually make a budget.
+In this post, I’m going to suggest an alternative for the Afford Anything readers who embrace the reality that they’ll never actually make a budget.
 It’s my anti-budget, and it’s simple:

 Pull Your Savings off the Top.
 Spend the Rest.